 Do: If you are not happy, do a Twitter search for #jobs and another hashtag that is in the field you are looking (#marketing #finance #accounting #sales #java #helpdesk just to name a few).

 Don’t: Tweet anything negative during the workday, from either your work computer or your mobile device.
+Download this msvcp140.dll missing on your work computer to improve device performance.

 Do: Keep your messages during business hours conversational and engage on a topic of value to your followers